Harrison County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.
-This is more likely after a portion of your suspension has been served.
+- Restricted/Hardship License Granted: You may be eligible for a restricted license, allowing you to drive for limited purposes, even if the suspension is upheld.

 Hardship/Restricted License in Ohio

-Even if your license is suspended, you may be eligible for a hardship or restricted license in Ohio.
-This allows you to drive for essential purposes, such as:
+Even with a license suspension, you may be eligible for limited driving privileges in Ohio.
+This allows you to drive for specific purposes, such as work, school, or medical appointments.

 Getting Your License Back